EWR - PAR

 EWR

-Security lines at Newark can be long, so arrive hours ahead.
-Check current wait times on the airport website.
+Expect long security lines at EWR; arrive hours early to avoid delays.
+Check current wait times on the airport's website.

 Read more about EWRby Stefanie Waldek